godotengine/godot-docs/classes/class_ip.rst

 - :ref:`Array<class_Array>` **get_local_addresses** **(** **)** |const|

-Returns all of the user's current IPv4 and IPv6 addresses as an array.
+Returns all the user's current IPv4 and IPv6 addresses as an array.

 ----